tobgu/qcache/README.rst

 Longer term targets
 -------------------
-* Cache eviction
-  - By age for mutable data
-  - By size (number of lines and or bytes)
-  X - LRU eviction
 * Stream data into dataframe rather than waiting for complete input
 * Streaming proxy
 * Configurable URL prefix